BRITISH ELECTRONICS FIT

 This installation is mounted at the forward end of the navigator's table behind the pilot's seat .
 The installation consists of the ARI.5083 navigator's radio equipment with the control unit for the alternators mounted on the floor directly beneath it.
 Circuit breakers for the IFF equipment, the detonator system, the ARI.5083 equipment and the ARI.5122 equipment are mounted on the navigator's panel, also the press-to-test push button for the ARI.5122 equipment.
 On the right-hand side of the navigator's panel are two sets of switches, one set supplying A.C. and D.C. current to the ARI.5083 installation and the second set supplying the same to the ARI.5122 installation.

-There were at least six different models produced with the MN 26C
+receiver.
+There were at least eleven different models produced with

-Complete intercommunication is provided between all stations by means of Bendix MI.22A station boxes at each position .
-These boxes provide intercommunication, microphone and telephone facilities.
-They also provide the ability to listen or talk on liaison or command transmitters and receivers, and to listen on the compass receiver.
-By means of a switch normally locked in an inoperative position it is also possible to put either the liaison or command transmitter on the air.
+Complete intercommunication for the crew was provided by the use of a Bendix MI.22A station box at each crew position .
+All staion boxes were connected to an interphone amplifier.
+The crew would plug in their headphones and mics into the station box.
+MI.22 provided the ability to listen or talk on liaison or command transmitters and receivers, and to listen to the compass receiver.
+By means of a switch normally locked in an inoperative position it was also possible to put either the liaison or command transmitter on the air.
 Station boxes are provided at the following positions:-

 Bomb Aimer - Port side of the fuselage in nose.